Ranveer6699/Papers/Integrating Human Instructions and Reinforcement Learners.md

 Instuctions are defined as <br>
 _inviolate external inputs to the RL agent which affect its decision making or direct its exploration or alter its belief on a policy._
 <br>
+There are two types of instructions that we are mostly concerned about
+1. $\pi$